BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 * Cumulative incidence ratio (CIR)
 * 95% bootstrap confidence intervals

-## Clone–Censor–Weight (CCW) Design
-### Overview of the Approach

- The CCW method consists of three steps:
-1. Clone individuals into treatment strategies
-2. Censor individuals when they deviate from their assigned strategy
-3. Weight observations to account for artificial censoring

-### Step 1: Clone
-Each individual is duplicated and assigned to both strategies:
-* Strategy 1: No vaccination
-* Strategy 2: Vaccination within the grace period

-This ensures:
-* Both strategies start at the same baseline
-* Follow-up begins identically

-This is why the outcome dataset contains:

-Treat = 0, Treat = 1

-### Step 2: Censor
-Artificial censoring occurs when an individual deviates from the assigned strategy.

-### Censoring Rules Implemented
-Strategy: No Vaccination (Treat = 0)

-Individuals are censored at:
-* Vaccination date
-* Death
-* Disenrollment
-* End of 4-year follow-up window
-* Hospice
-* End of data (December 31, 2022)
-* Dementia diagnosis

-Strategy: Vaccination (Treat = 1)

-A grace period is allowed (12 months).

-Individuals are censored at:
-* End of grace period if vaccination has not occurred
-* Death
-* Disenrollment
-* End of 4-year follow-up window
-* End of data (December 31, 2022)
-* Hospice
-* Dementia diagnosis

-If vaccination occurs within the grace period:
-* Follow-up continues

-If dementia occurs before censoring:
-* Event is counted

 Throughout this project:
 * Incident dementia refers to the diagnosis of dementia.
 * Remaining free of incident dementia (dementia-free) refers to survival without dementia.